singularityware/singularityware.github.io/pages/docs/user-docs/docs-environment-metadata.md

     export VARIABLE_NAME
 ```

-You may need to add environment variables to your container during the `$post` section.
+You may need to add environment variables to your container during the `%post` section.
 For instance, maybe you will not know the appropriate value of a variable until you have installed some software.

 To add variables to the environment during `%post` you can use the `$SINGULARITY_ENVIRONMENT` variable with the following syntax: